Model #: 964

 Quality Assurance Software

-Color iQC is a unique, job-oriented upgradeable color quality control solution designed to meet evolving color measurement and management requirements in all industrial market segments.
+Color iQC software is an integral part of the quality control processes and meets evolving color measurement requirements in all industrial market segments.

 X-RiteColor® Master Software